peterddrummond/xspde_matlab/doc/source/projects.rst

 Results can easily be replotted interactively, with changed input and new graphics details, using this method.
 This approach loads all the relevant saved data into your work-space.

-Hence one can easily edit and re-edit the graphics inputs in the ``in`` structure, by using:
+Hence one can easily edit and change the graphics inputs in the ``in`` structure, then use the standard graphics command:

 ::

     xgraph(data, in)

-To change cell contents for a sequence, be aware that sequence inputs are stored in cell arrays with curly bracket indices.
+To change cell contents for a sequence, be aware that sequence inputs are stored in cell arrays with curly bracket indices, so you have to change them individually using an index.

 Combining saved data with new metadata
 --------------------------------------